- 1 TYPES OF CONTENT PLAYERS FOR LED SCREENS

 The player can either be a hardware (Asynchronous Systems) or to a reproduction software (Synchronous systems).

 – Schedule videos by calendar

-There is a wide variety of content reproduction systems for LED montiors on the market.
-Each of them has specific functionalities and there are even models that combine different types of features, including different ports for connection for video sources, internal memory, access and control through networks, among others.
+There is a wide variety of content reproduction systems for LED screens on the market.
+Each of them has a set of functions and limitation, and there are even models that combine different types of features, including different ports for connection for video sources, internal memory, access and control through networks, among others.